mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 When done, close the __MSYS2 UCRT64__ terminal.

+Open the terminal associated with the type of Intel/AMD executables you want to build:

-To build the 64-bit Intel/AMD executables, open the __MSYS2 MINGW64__ terminal and run:
+- For 64-bit executables: the __MSYS2 MINGW64__ terminal.

-	cd /c/Users/$USER/Desktop/superUser 	# (or wherever you put the source to) make

-To build the 32-bit Intel/AMD executables, open the __MSYS2 MINGW32__ terminal and run:
+- For 32-bit executables: the __MSYS2 MINGW32__ terminal.

+Then run:

-	cd /c/Users/$USER/Desktop/superUser 	# (or wherever you put the source to) make
+	cd "/c/Users/$USER/Desktop/superUser" 	# (or wherever you put the source to) make

 It is also possible to use the __CLANG64__ environment, which have a newer compiler that builds smaller 64-bit executables (24 KB instead of 27 KB).